 |6.||The scope of bookkeeping is very narrow.
 It is just a part of accounting.||The scope of accounting is very large.|

-Branches or Types of Accounting
+What are the 6 Important Branches or Types of Accounting?

-The branches of accounting are as follows:
+The 6 important branches or types of accounting are as follows:

 You may also Like: